 No one’s perfect, right?
 We all have our flaws, so let’s look at how to describe the bad side of someone’s personality.

-Many of the words you saw in part two have direct opposites which you can use.
+Many of the words you saw for describing people in part two have direct opposites which you can use.
 For example:

 kind –> unkind